The ABP is an electronic record of an athlete’s biological values that is developed over time from multiple collections of blood samples.

 Programs incorporating an ABP have been successfully implemented internationally.
 A number of cases relying on the ABP have successfully been run through the Court of Arbitration for Sport.

 The ABP will be focused on Australia’s elite athletes but all athletes within SIA’s testing jurisdiction could be selected for ABP testing.

 The program will affect the way Australian athletes provide samples and new testing procedures will be implemented to accommodate the ABP.

 The main differences to the current process will be:

-The new questionnaire will also be used in ASADA’s traditional blood testing program; however, the two hour waiting period following training or competition will only apply to athletes tested under ABP conditions.
+The new questionnaire will also be used in SIA’s traditional blood testing program; however, the two hour waiting period following training or competition will only apply to athletes tested under ABP conditions.

-Full details of the testing process are available through our revised Athlete Testing Guide, located on the ASADA website.
+Full details of the testing process are available through our revised Athlete Testing Guide, located on the SIA website.

 Manager Sports Programs